IAmSSH/SwaggerAlert/README.md

 <img src="https://i.ibb.co/RvvjQSf/old-list-copy.png" alt="old-list-copy" border="0">

 And hit refresh.
-This will make SwaggerAlert store the existing services.
+This will make SwaggerNotifier store the existing services.

 Now, next time you visit this page, or refresh it, if there are any new deployments, they will be shown like this: